cpchalk/f75/README.md

 a) all possible cases are covered,

-b) all curvature calculations are as stated
+b) all curvature calculations are as stated.
-.

 The interested reader is, therefore, offered two choices

 1) read the original paper and check by hand that all